Summer Conservation Camp

 Camp Values

 Lincoln Park Zoo strives to provide a camp experience that supports the whole child.
-We offer a safe and engaging environment that challenges and supports each camper as they try new things, make new friends, and navigate new situations.
+We offer a safe and engaging environment that challenges and uplifts each camper as they try new things, make new friends, and navigate new situations.

 We encourage campers to build resilience and practice their problem-solving skills.
 We support them in finding their own solutions to obstacles they face.